Peak Shifting

 Activity requirements

-SASC-specific requirements are set out in clause 8 and Schedule C of the PDRS Rule.
+Batteries installed under the SASC method must meet SASC-specific requirements set out in clause 8 and Schedule C of the PDRS Rule.

 Fact sheet requirements

-ACPs or their representatives must give a BESS1 fact sheet to the customer with the quotation for the installation of a battery.
+ACPs or their representatives must give a fact sheet for BESS1, BESS3 and BESS4 to the customer with the quotation for the installation of a battery.

 ACPs must keep records as evidence of providing the fact sheet.
 Auditors will check the fact sheets have been provided during audit.